mocohen/PredictJournalArticles/README.md

 # PredictJournalArticles
-Create a model for predicting what journal articles the Voth Group should be reading
+Model for predicting relevant journal articles for the Voth Group.

 ## Model Details